-- a. make the public feel welcome; - b. be impartial, respectful, and without prejudice toward the public; - c. listen courteously and attentively to public comment; - d. not argue back and forth with members of the public; and - e. make no promises to the public on behalf of the legislative body.
+- I. Members shall: - a.
+Make the public feel welcome; - b.
+Be impartial, respectful, and without prejudice toward the public; - c.
+Listen courteously and attentively to public comment; - d.
+Not argue back and forth with members of the public; and - e.
+Make no promises to the public on behalf of the legislative body.